 This periodic newsletter provides information about resources that our Greater MetroWest Jewish community offers to older adults and to those who care about them.
 In this Fall 2019 issue, we feature programs designed specifically for younger seniors.
 (Previous editions have focused on how the CARES partners provide memory care, arts programs for seniors, support for caregivers and exercise programs for seniors.)

 Greater MetroWest CARES is the department of Jewish Federation of Greater MetroWest NJ that is charged with addressing the broad range of needs and interests of our community’s older adults.
 As is well known, our community is aging and the very existence of CARES indicates that Federation endorses practical ways to fulfill the mitzvah to honor parents and the elderly.

 CARES acts as Federation’s point of contact with the community for all things senior-related and as an advocate for seniors and those who care about them.
 By staying attuned to current trends and community needs, CARES also helps to inform Federation’s planning process.
 CARES’s effectiveness is derived in large measure from its structure as a collaborative network of professionals and lay leaders from 11 Federation partners that serve older adults.

 Visit www.jfedgmw.org/cares for more information about CARES and a complete list and descriptions of the agencies in our Greater MetroWest community.
-For further information about any of the agencies, you can contact them directly.
+For further information about any of the agencies, you may contact them directly.